dacr/spy/README.md

 ## Quick local start

-Thanks to [coursier][cs] from @alxarchambault, this application is quite easy, just execute :
+Thanks to [coursier][cs] from @alxarchambault, this application is quite easy to start, just execute :
 ```
 cs launch fr.janalyse::spy:1.0.0
 ```